Loading content

 • Overarching themes, such as the impact of the Covid-19 pandemic on modern slavery

-No. Modern slavery in the UK will be an important focus of the Modern Slavery PEC, but the phenomenon is, by its very nature, a global problem, so the Centre will also be focused on modern slavery internationally.
-It will engage with the UK F oreign Office and Department for International Development about its policy towards modern slavery overseas.
-It will engage with foreign governments and legislatures about their legal and policy responses to modern slavery.
-And it will engage directly with international organisations working on modern slavery, including international standard-setting processes.
+No. Modern slavery in the UK is an important focus of the Modern Slavery PEC, but the phenomenon is, by its very nature, a global problem, so the Centre also focuses on modern slavery internationally.
+It engages with the UK Foreign Office and Department for International Development about its policy towards modern slavery overseas.
+It engages with foreign governments and legislatures about their legal and policy responses to modern slavery.
+And it engages directly with international organisations working on modern slavery, including international standard-setting processes.

-The Modern Slavery PEC will be seeking to identify the research questions which require long term thinking and careful consideration, but will also aim to be agile, responding quickly to opportunities that arise to inform and influence the policy debate where there is a basis in research to do so.
-Its approach to commissioning research will therefore combine both longer term projects and shorter evaluations and studies capable of informing current developments.
+The Modern Slavery PEC is seeking to identify the research questions which require long term thinking and careful consideration, but also aims to be agile, responding quickly to opportunities that arise to inform and influence the policy debate where there is a basis in research to do so.
+Its approach to commissioning research therefore combines both longer term projects and shorter evaluations and studies capable of informing current developments.

 Yes.
 The Modern Slavery PEC will work closely with policy-makers to ensure that its work is policy-relevant.
 It will inform and influence policy but it will not be afraid to challenge Government policy where necessary in light of the evidence produced by its research.

 Yes.
-The Modern Slavery PEC will directly involve business as an important partner in the work to end modern slavery and will seek to harness the private sector’s creative capacity to innovate, but it will not be controlled or unduly influenced by private interests.
+The Modern Slavery PEC directly involves business as an important partner in the work to address modern slavery and seeks to harness the private sector’s creative capacity to innovate, but it is not controlled or unduly influenced by private interests.
 Contributing partners, which make contributions in cash or in kind to the Modern Slavery PEC, will be sought, but all contributions will be completely transparent.
-Academic freedom and integrity will be core values of the Modern Slavery PEC and will be safeguarded through rigorous governance structures.
+Academic freedom and integrity are core values of the Modern Slavery PEC and is safeguarded through rigorous governance structures.

-No. The Modern Slavery PEC shares the universally agreed goal of eradicating modern slavery but will only provide policy-relevant evidence and recommendations which are the product of rigorous research conducted to the highest standards of academic integrity.
-It will seek to inform, influence and challenge on the basis of that research, and will help to ensure that advocacy is grounded in robust research work, but the Modern Slavery PEC will not be a campaigning or lobbying organisation.
+No, the Modern Slavery PEC is not a campaigning or lobbying organisation.
+The Modern Slavery PEC shares the universally agreed goal of eradicating modern slavery but only provides policy-relevant evidence and recommendations, which are the product of rigorous research conducted to the highest standards of academic integrity.
+It seeks to inform, influence and challenge on the basis of that research.

 As well as being a human rights issues, modern slavery is also a Rule of Law issue.
 The Rule of Law requires that everyone enjoys the equal protection of the law.
 But millions of people today do not enjoy the protection of universally agreed international legal standards prohibiting slavery.
 More detailed protective legal frameworks either do not exist, are too weak, or are not effectively enforced in practice.
 The scale and persistence of modern slavery is in part the product of Rule of Law weakness or absence.
 The Modern Slavery PEC will be focused on how to deliver on the Rule of Law’s promise by extending the law’s protection of human dignity to everyone.